-Filed by the Registrant [X]

-Filed by a party other than the Registrant []

-Check the appropriate box:

-- [X] Preliminary Proxy Statement

-- [] Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

-- [] Definitive Proxy Statement

-- [] Definitive Additional Materials

-- [] Soliciting Material under §240.14a-12

-IMAX CORPORATION

-(Name of Registrant as Specified In Its Charter)

-(Name of Person(s) Filing Proxy Statement, if other than the Registrant)

-Payment of Filing Fee (Check all boxes that apply):

-[X] No fee required

-[] Fee paid previously with preliminary materials.

-[] Fee computed on table in exhibit required by Item 25(b) per Exchange Act Rules 14a-6(i)(1) and 0-11.

-Preliminary Copy
+Filed by the Registrant [X] Filed by a party other than the Registrant [ ] Check the appropriate box: Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) Definitive Proxy Statement Definitive Additional Materials Soliciting Material under §240.14a-12 IMAX CORPORATION (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payment of Filing Fee (Check all boxes that apply): [X] No fee required [] Fee paid previously with preliminary materials. [] Fee computed on table in exhibit required by Item 25(b) per Exchange Act Rules 14a-6(i)(1) and 0-11.

+IMAX Corporation 902 Broadway, 20th Floor New York, New York, U.S.A.
+10010

-Definitive Copies are to be release to security holders on April 26, 2023 April 14, 2023
+April 26, 2023